The Antonio Cardarelli Hospital

 During WW-2 I spent two months in the 17th General Hospital (US Army which I believe was in the Vomero section of Naples, set high overlooking the bay and an exquisite view of Vesuvius.
 From the balconies you had a picture postcard scene in view.
 Is the hospital still there?
 If you know, what is its name now?

-including the one that Fred had asked about, the
+hospitals in Naples, including the one that Fred had

 Depending on how one defines “modern,” the first great wave of modern hospital building in Naples was an outgrowth of the Spanish incorporation of Naples as a vicerealm in the 1500s.
 Some of those hospitals still function today (the “Incurabili”, for example).
 Using a more modern definition of “modern,” in the early 1900s a section of the western end of the historic center of Naples (near the church of San Pietro a Maiella) was cleared to make room for the new Policlinic Hospital—now called (of course!) the "old" Policlinic Hospital.

 section” of Naples refers to the great number of